yasintalai67/airdrop-smartcontract/README.md

 good power
 Proof of AI refers to Proof of Artificial Intelligence (PoAI), a consensus mechanism specifically designed for the AI economy.
 It ensures fair attribution and rewards across contributions like data, models, and agents, promoting transparency and collaboration within a decentralized AI ecosystem.⠀⠀ ok this is how u make social value real
+What stands out most is the ability to stay objective when the market swings.
+While many chase trends, this person breaks down the logic behind movements, separating emotion from fact.
+Every post feels grounded in analysis, not noise — and that consistency builds trust over time.